Fabric Commands

 Queries Helpers

-An SQL statement can be preceded by the EXPLAIN keyword or by the EXPLAIN QUERY PLAN phrase.
-The SQL statement then behaves like a query and returns information about the SQL statement’s operations if the EXPLAIN keyword or phrase is omitted.
+An SQL statement can be preceded by either the EXPLAIN keyword or the EXPLAIN QUERY PLAN phrase.
+When used, the SQL statement behaves like a query and returns details about its operations.
+If the EXPLAIN keyword or phrase is omitted, the statement executes normally.

-EXPLAIN and EXPLAIN QUERY PLAN are intended for interactive analysis and troubleshooting only.
+EXPLAIN and EXPLAIN QUERY PLAN are intended for interactive analysis and troubleshooting purposes only.

 Example: